Relax (song): Production

+Release and controversy

+ZTT co-founder Paul Morley mapped out the marketing campaign fashioned as a "strategic assault on pop".
+Morley opted to tackle the biggest possible themes in the band's singles ("sex, war, religion"), of which "Relax" would be the first, and emphasised the shock impact of Johnson and Rutherford's open homosexuality in the packaging and music videos.

 Morley intentionally courted scandal with the promotion of "Relax".
 ZTT initiated the ad campaign for "Relax" with two quarter-page ads in the British music press.
 The first ad featured images of Rutherford in a sailor cap and a leather vest, and Johnson with a shaved head and rubber gloves.
 The images were accompanied by the phrase "ALL THE NICE BOYS LOVE SEA MEN", a pun on the music hall song "Ship Ahoy!
 (All the Nice Girls Love a Sailor)".
 It declared "Frankie Goes to Hollywood are coming ... making Duran Duran lick the shit off their shoes ...
 Nineteen inches that must be taken always."
 The second ad promised "theories of bliss, a history of Liverpool from 1963 to 1983, a guide to Amsterdam bars".

-When first released in November 1983, the initial progress of "Relax" on the UK Top 75 was sluggish.
-First charting at number 67, by its seventh week on the chart it had progressed only to number 35, even falling back slightly during that time.
-But then on Thursday 5 January 1984, Frankie Goes to Hollywood performed "Relax" on the BBC flagship television chart show, Top of the Pops.
-The following week it soared to number 6.
-On 11 January 1984, Radio 1 disc jockey Mike Read expressed on air his distaste for both the record's suggestive sleeve (designed by Anne Yvonne Gilbert) and its lyrics, which centred on the oft-repeated "Relax, don't do it/When you want to sock it to it/Relax, don't do it/ When you want to come."
-He announced his refusal to play the record, not knowing that the BBC had just decided that the song was not to be played on the BBC anyway.
-Holly Johnson contends that the lyrics were misheard - rather than "When you want to sock it to it", the lyric is "When you want to suck, chew it".
+When the single was released in November 1983, the initial progress of "Relax" on the UK Top 75 was sluggish.
+First charting at no. 67, it had progressed only to no. 35 by its seventh week on the chart, even having fallen back slightly during that time.
+But then on Thursday 5 January 1984, Frankie Goes to Hollywood were shown performing "Relax" on the BBC flagship television chart show, Top of the Pops.
+The following week it soared to no. 6.
+On 11 January 1984, Radio 1 disc jockey Mike Read expressed on air his distaste for both the record's suggestive sleeve (designed by Anne Yvonne Gilbert) and its lyric, which centred on the oft-repeated "Relax, don't do it/ When you want to suck, chew it/ Relax, don't do it/ When you want to come."